Skip to main content

 image from flyer, teens

-IEP Checklist for Teens
+IEP Tips for Teens

 Use Your IEP Meetings to Learn How to Advocate for Yourself Self-advocacy is a key step in becoming an adult.
 It means looking out for yourself, telling people what you need, and knowing how to take responsibility.
 No one is born knowing these skills.
 Everyone has to learn them.
 Ready to begin learning?